 So, as you can see, there are many Iraqi people to learn more about, and more and more of us out here who are actually trying to stop associating the negative solely based on politics or religion.
 There are good and bad everywhere and, in this age of technology, many opportunities to see beyond stereotypes.
 Challenge yourself to learn more about this beautiful country and its people.
 You won’t regret it.

 Did you enjoy the post?
-Please Pin It!
+Save it for later on Pinterest!